A reflection on Luke 7:31-35

 Churlish Children

-Irritated by John the Baptist and Jesus, the scribes and Pharisees refused to dance to their tune of metanoia and mercy.
-Like churlish children, they scorned their enemies by labeling them as misfits.
+Like churlish children, the religious authorities descended to name calling, labeling their brothers as misfits.
 Austere John, they denounced as demon possessed; the joyful Bridegroom of Israel, they accused of winebibbing and gluttony.
-The wisdom of Christ, who turned water into wine, is authenticated through his true disciples.
+Shutting their hearts and ears to the voice of the Lord, their criticisms cut no deeper than surface observations.
+Yet, the wisdom of Christ, who turned water into wine, is authenticated through his true disciples.

 You dubbed dry John a wild demoniac